 For participants to look to support and stretch their resilience muscles, what are the popular Paths in the ADURO app that participants are utilizing in order to get what they need specifically?

 On the individual side, our one-to-one conversations are led by what each participant needs.

 All four of these programs specifically focused on the topic of resilience are some of the top chosen programs by our participants.
-What’s really great about the ADURO app is that it’s actually built to be your personal digital companion.
+What’s really great about Aduro Connect is that it’s actually built to be your personal digital companion.
 It has different resources available to support your individual goals with many different modalities depending on how you learn.
 Best of all, it’s available to you 24/7 and really allows for flexibility in your routine.